wso2/docs-ei/en/streaming-integrator/docs/setup/deploying-si-as-minimum-ha-cluster.md

 In order to configure a minimum HA cluster, the following prerequisites must be completed:

-  - To run this set up, you need a minimum of one CPU with 2 cores.
-It is recommended to have a CPU with four cores.
-A total memory of 4GB is required.
+  - To run this set up, you need a CPU with four cores, and a total memory of 4GB.
   - Two binary packs of WSO2 SI must be available.
   - A working RDBMS instance to be used for clustering of the 2 nodes.
   - Download the MySQL connector from <a target="_blank" href="https://dev.mysql.com/downloads/connector/j/">here</a>.